AdobeDocs/commerce-operations.en/help/configuration/bootstrap/initialization.md

 1. Error handling (in the following priority order):

    1. If you are using [developer mode](../bootstrap/application-modes.md#developer-mode):
-      - If the Magento application is not installed, redirect to Setup Wizard.
+      - If the Commerce application is not installed, redirect to Setup Wizard.
-      - If the Magento application is installed, display an error and HTTP status code 500 (Internal Server Error).
+      - If the Commerce application is installed, display an error and HTTP status code 500 (Internal Server Error).
-   1. If the Magento application is in maintenance mode, display a user-friendly "Service Unavailable" landing page with HTTP status code 503 (Service Unavailable).
+   1. If the Commerce application is in maintenance mode, display a user-friendly "Service Unavailable" landing page with HTTP status code 503 (Service Unavailable).
-   1. If the Magento application is _not_ installed, redirect to Setup Wizard.
+   1. If the Commerce application is _not_ installed, redirect to Setup Wizard.
    1. If the session is invalid, redirect to the home page.
    1. If there is any other application initialization error, display a user-friendly "Page Not Found" page with HTTP status code 404 (Not Found).
    1. On any other error, display a user-friendly "Service Unavailable" page with HTTP response 503 and generate an error report and display its ID on the page.